sircodesalotOfTheRound/javaLinq/README.md

     QIterable<Integer> numbers = new QList<Integer>(1, 2, 3, 4, 5, 6, 7, 8, 9, 10);

-    // Use reduce to fold the entire collection into a value Integer total = numbers.reduce(0, (sum, next) -> sum + next);
+    // Use reduce to fold the entire collection into a value
+    // We insert the initial sum value (0), and then fold each item into the total.
+    Integer total = numbers.reduce(0, (sum, next) -> sum + next);

     assert (total == 55);